There are about 1,900 giant pandas remaining in the wild

 WILD PANDA POPULATIONS REMAIN LOW

-The last Chinese National survey on the Giant Panda shows that the number of pandas in the wild has slowly increased in the past - from 1,600 to 1,864.
-However, over 60% of panda species have less than 30 pandas left.
-Plus, there are only 124 pandas left in one of the major panda habitats in Liangshan, China.
+The last Chinese National survey on the Giant Panda shows that, thanks to the years of continuous giant panda conservation efforts, the number of giant pandas in the wild has slowly increased in the past - from 1,600 to 1,864.
+However, because of ongoing habitat degradation, fragmentation, and loss, the giant panda population is divided into 33 isolated sub-populations.
+Among them, 22 sub-populations have less than 30 individuals.
+Plus, the panda population in one of their major habitats in Liangshan, China, is estimated to have only 124 left.
 Pandas are still threatened!

 THEREATS